mudbri/mudbri.github.io/_pages/about.md

 Bio
 ------
 I am a Computer Science PhD candidate at the University of Illinois Urbana-Champaign (UIUC), working with Professor Matthew Caesar.
-My research lies at the intersection of large language models, distributed systems, and network resilience, with a focus on developing robust and efficient systems to address real-world challenges in computing and AI.
+My research lies at the intersection of large language models, distributed systems, and network resilience, with a focus on developing robust and efficient systems to address real-world challenges in network systems and AI.

 I earned my undergraduate degree from the Lahore University of Management Sciences, where I worked with Professor Fareed Zaffar on projects involving software debloating and deepfake detection.